On the stability of totally upwind schemes for the hyperbolic initial boundary value problem: Kreiss-Lopatinskii determinants

-The lemma above is illustrated in Figure~\ref{fig:hersh}.
-The first two lines correspond to the Hersh lemma and the third one describes the possible configuration for $z\in\Gamma\cap\S$, typically not meeting the assumptions.
+Lemma~\ref{lem:hersh} (Hersh) is illustrated in Figure~\ref{fig:hersh}.
+The first two columns correspond to the Hersh lemma and the third one describes the possible configuration for $z\in\Gamma\cap\S$, typically not meeting the assumptions.
 This case will be the object of a subsequent discussion.

 \begin{rem} Setting the assumption~\ref{assumption:totallyupwind} aside, meaning with a nonzero number $p$ of right points, the more general form of the Hersh lemma states that for any convenient value of $z$, there are exactly~$r$ roots (with multiplicity) inside the open unit disk, exactly $p$ roots (with multiplicity) outside the unit disk and no root on the unit circle.
-The result can be proved by using Rouché's theorem.
-The proof of this result and of \Cref{lem:hersh} is ommitted. \end{rem}
+The result can be proved by using Rouché's theorem. \end{rem}

 For $|z|>1$, we denote $\Es$ the linear subspace of solutions to \eqref{eq:Ztransform} living in $\ell^2$ (the $\ell^2$ space with indices between $-r$ and $+\infty$).
-By Hersh lemma, the space $\Es$ is generated by the following $r$ vectors:
+By Lemma~\ref{lem:hersh} (Hersh), the space $\Es$ is generated by the following $r$ vectors: